Screen time: Children

 In addition to these screen time guidelines, the AAP recommends that when screen time does occur, the content should be high-quality, educational, slower-paced, and free of violence.
 Caregivers should avoid giving apps to children that have highly distracting content.

 They also recommend that families try to use media with their child so that they can help explain what content is on the screen and how it applies to their own lives.
-They recommend to turn off devices (including TVs) when the child is not actively using them and to keep bedrooms as screen-free zones.
+They recommend turning off devices (including TVs) when the child is not actively using them and keeping bedrooms as screen-free zones.
 Additionally, they recommend that screens should be put away at least 1 hour before bedtime.

 For children from ages 5 to 18, the AAP came out with recommendations in 2016 that focus less on the amount of screen time and more on how media is being used.
 They recommend children and teens should keep devices (including TVs) out of the bedroom during bedtime, and screens should be put away at least 1 hour before bedtime.
-They recommend that caregivers discourage children and teens to use screens during homework for entertainment purposes.
+They recommend that caregivers discourage children and teens from using screens during homework for entertainment purposes.
 Additionally, they recommend that families come up with a "Family Use Plan" that aligns with their family's needs, values, and goals.
 This plan should have consistent guidelines and limits for each family member, and families should consider having designated times of the day and areas in the house that are screen-free.